Is US Bird Flu Outbreak in Cattle a Global Risk to Humans? | 🔬 LatestLY

 Is a new pandemic brewing?

-Prior to the outbreak of SARS-CoV-2 — the virus that causes COVID-19 — health scientists warned there was a risk of an emerging pandemic.
+Before the outbreak of SARS-CoV-2, the virus that causes COVID-19, health scientists warned there was a risk of an emerging pandemic.

-Ultimately, it was a novel coronavirus and not an influenza strain that triggered the pandemic.
+Ultimately, it was a novel coronavirus, not an influenza strain, that triggered the pandemic.
 But the chance of a global influenza-driven event was — and is — cause for concern.

 "With H5N1, there's a big unknown," Peter Jay Hotez, dean of the National School of Tropical Medicine at the Baylor College of Medicine in the US state of Texas, told Science Unscripted.

-Note: This article was originally published on December 6, 2024, and last updated on February 11, 2025.